HolyTrinity777/sovereign-runtime-evidence/README.md

 - Safe degradation under resource pressure and partial infrastructure failure.
 - Fail-closed behavior under adversarial conditions.

+## License and Access

+This repository is governed by the Sovereign Runtime Public Evidence Package License, Version 1.2.
+The repository contains a public evidence package released solely for independent verification of observable behavior under controlled fault-injection conditions.

+The package is not an open-source release, and no rights are granted beyond those explicitly stated in the license.
+Any commercial use, redistribution, AI/ML training use, or access beyond the limited public rights requires prior written permission from the Copyright Holder.

 ## Reproducibility

 This package is structured to support review and verification at the level of observable behavior.